 - Violence or aggressive behaviour towards any member of the School community, whether part of a pattern of bullying or in isolation is wholly unacceptable. - Rugby School does not accept bullying in any form.
-Bullying is behaviour by an individual or group, normally repeated over time, that intentionally hurts another individual or group either physically or emotionally. - Boys and girls are not allowed to possess offensive or dangerous weapons, lighters, fireworks, knives, air guns, laser pens etc. - All those at Rugby School have the right to enjoy their learning, working and leisure free from intimidation or oppression or abuse.
+Bullying is behaviour by an individual or group, normally repeated over time, that intentionally hurts another individual or group either physically or emotionally. - Students are not allowed to possess offensive or dangerous weapons, lighters, fireworks, knives, air guns, laser pens etc. - All those at Rugby School have the right to enjoy their learning, working and leisure free from intimidation or oppression or abuse.
 Any actions, behaviour or remarks that hurt or cause offence are unacceptable. - Students should support each other by reporting all incidents of unpleasant behaviour to the appropriate person there should be a community responsibility to prevent anyone being hurt, threatened, upset or frightened. - An atmosphere of open communication is encouraged. - Stealing is unacceptable in our community.
-Remember that borrowing without asking is stealing too. - Discriminatory or offensive words and behaviour, racist or homophobic language and swearing are unacceptable. - All those at Rugby School are encouraged to celebrate the effort and achievements of others. - Students are encouraged to treat meals as pleasant social occasions. - Behaviour in lessons must allow all students the opportunity to learn and all teachers to teach. - In general, members of the School are expected to exercise common sense at all times and to be welcoming, friendly and polite to each other and to all other people. - Bringing the School into disrepute in any way may result in rustication or Permanent Exclusion at the Head's discretion.
+Remember that borrowing without asking is stealing too. - Discriminatory or offensive words and behaviour, racist or homophobic language, sexism and sexual harassment, are not to be tolerated.
+Swearing is also unacceptable. - All those at Rugby School are encouraged to celebrate the effort and achievements of others. - Students are encouraged to treat meals as pleasant social occasions. - Behaviour in lessons must allow all students the opportunity to learn and all teachers to teach. - In general, members of the School are expected to exercise common sense at all times and to be welcoming, friendly and polite to each other and to all other people. - Bringing the School into disrepute in any way may result in Rustication or Permanent Exclusion at the Head's discretion.